pcorpet/airtable.py/README.md

 ### Create_bulk

-Creates several new entries in a table, and returns the newly created entries with its new ID, if there is an error trying to create a subset of records it returns the records not created in "records_failed".
+Creates several new entries in a table, and returns the newly created entries with their new IDs, if there is an error trying to create a subset of records it returns the records not created in "records_failed".

 ```python